Balcha Safo: Conflict with Haile Selassie

 A conservative who had been loyal to the memory of the deceased Emperor Menelik, Balcha was one of the leading nobles who challenged the growing power of the regent Ras Tafari (who later became Emperor Haile Selassie).
 A blunt old warrior, he did not trust the young regent, unlike most other warlords who by this time had all submitted themselves to Tafari in his ambition to consolidate power.
-In a deft political manoeuvrer, which has since been seen as an example of Haile Selassie's cunning, in 1928 the regent invited Balcha to the capital for a feast in Balcha's honour.
-Balcha arrived 11 February with several thousand men most of whom he left camped right outside of Addis Ababa at an area called Nifas Silk.
+In a deft political manoeuver, which has since been seen as an example of Haile Selassie's cunning, in 1928 the regent invited Balcha to the capital for a feast in Balcha's honour.
+Balcha arrived 11 February with several thousand men, most of whom he left camped right outside of Addis Ababa at an area called Nifas Silk.
 Balcha and around 600 of his men functioning as bodyguards went to the feast itself in Addis, and spent the evening "generally insolent and threatening in conversation."
 Ras Tafari was nervous in private.
 Zewditu begged Balcha in the name of her late father, Emperor Menelik II.